 Employers may want to add an internal control number on each Form W-2 if they are paying many employees.

-After gathering all the necessary information and proper forms, employers need to follow instructions provided by the IRS in order to avoid any errors.
+After gathering all the necessary information and proper forms, employers need to follow instructions provided by the IRS in order to secure payroll tax compliance and avoid any errors.

-A W-4 is an IRS form that an employer uses to gather tax withholding information for an employee.
+Form W-4 is an IRS form that an employer uses to gather tax withholding information for an employee.
 Form W-4, which is the employee’s withholding allowance certificate, is typically provided once an employee has accepted an offer of employment and it needs to be completed prior to the first payroll.
-The payroll department will use the information on the W-4 to determine how much federal, state and local taxes need to be taken out of the employee’s paycheck, based on what they choose on the W-4 form.
+The payroll department will use the information on the W-4 to determine how much federal, state, and local taxes need to be taken out of the employee’s paycheck, based on what they choose on the Form W-4.
 The employee must indicate:

-Employees may change the amounts on a W-4 form at any time and as often as they wish.
-There is no time limit on how long a W-4 stays in effect – it remains in effect until the employee changes it.
-At termination, the W-4 continues in effect for withholding of FICA taxes for payments made after the termination date.
+Employees may change the amounts on Form W-4 at any time and as often as they wish.
+There is no time limit on how long Form W-4 stays in effect – it remains in effect until the employee changes it.
+At termination, Form W-4 continues in effect for withholding of FICA taxes for payments made after the termination date.

 IRS Form 940 is the federal unemployment tax annual report form.
 This form is used to report and pay unemployment taxes to the IRS.